Twitter scams use fake tech support accounts

 Twitter is the latest social network to fall victim to cybercriminals who are using the platform to launch tech support scams, command-and-control (C&C) operations and data exfiltration according to a new study from Trend Micro.

-Vice president of cloud research for Trend Micro, Mark Nunnikhoven explained how the security community is using social media for good while cybercriminals are abusing it for their own gain, saying:
+Trend Micro's Mark Nunnikhoven explained how the security community is using social media for good while cybercriminals are abusing it for their own gain, saying:

 - Malvertising campaign infects popular YouTube to MP3 conversion site